ShunSakurai/check_forbidden/README.md

 - Settings to specify CSV delimiters
 - Radio buttons to select export style (command prompt / CSV file)
 - Handling non-memoQ files
-- Support regex in forbidden term list
+- Supporting regex in forbidden term list
 - Making the path in the entry fields the initial path when pressing buttons
-- Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example
+- Creating forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example

 Please let me know if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.3.0, April 12, 2016
+- Changed the options icon
+- Added keyboard shortcuts
+- The ability to exclude 101% and 100% matches
+- The ability to exclude locked segments
+- Created an expanded pane for options
+- Added and unified the text guides for the buttons
+- Added a line break after Summary results in the exported CSV file
+- Divided the script part and UI part (UI part is main)
+- * Excluded TM entries attached to the bilingual files exported from WorldServer from searching
+- * Fixed a bug where Run button is pressable when disabled

 ### v1.1.3, April 7, 2016
 - Divided the Summary results in the CSV file